 - 8.6.1 AMCs shall not share, directly or indirectly, the management fee earned on CIS under its management with any of the unit holders of such CIS in any form whether in cash or in kind. and - 8.6.2 AMCs, while entering into an agreement with the distributor of Mutual Funds, shall ensure that such distributor does not share commission/fee in any form with the underlying unit holders of a CIS.
-Whenever an AMC becomes aware of any distributor sharing commission / fee received from AMCs with its clients (i.e. unitholders of a CIS), the AMC shall immediately report the same to MUFAP which may consider cancellation of registration of such distributor.
+Whenever an AMC becomes aware of any distributor sharing commission / fee received from AMCs with its clients (i.e. unitholders of a CIS), the AMC shall immediately report the same to MUFAP which may consider cancellation of registration of such distributor. - 8.6.3 [AMCs may however, share management fee on investment made by sales employees of AMC and distributors in Collective Investment Schemes subject to the following conditions; - (i) Investments made by sales employees and employees of distributors should be in their own name; - (ii) AMCs shall ensure that all the investments made in CIS by such employees are consistent and in compliance with employee trading policy; - (iii) The management fee sharing arrangement/policy should be duly approved by the Board of Directors of AMCs; and - (iv) The AMCs shall make appropriate disclosure, of such arrangements, to all unitholders.]
+90

-74 SECP Letter No. NBFCD/ 178 /2012 dated June 11, 2012
+89 SECP Letter No. NBFCD/ 178 /2012 dated June 11, 2012